MarkMoTrin/multi-lora-trtllm-triton/docs/1-download-model-and-loras.md

 Follow the instructions [here](https://github.com/triton-inference-server/tensorrtllm_backend/blob/main/docs/lora.md#prepare-tensorrt-llm-engines-with-lora-enable) to download the llama-2-7b base model from Hugging Face

-Note you will need a Hugging Face key to download the model
+Note you will need a Hugging Face key to download the model.
+The screenshot below shows the code from the link above to download your model.
 ![alt text](./images/huggingface-download.png)

 ## Downloading Loras